townie/fredrikaverpil.github.io/_posts/2015-12-30-install-centos-7-remotely-using-kickstart-and-grub.md

 }
 {% endhighlight %}

-Please note you should replace the URL in the entry to reflect the location of where your Kickstart file is at.
+You should replace the URL in the custom boot entry to reflect the location of where your Kickstart file is at.

 Add any additional [boot options](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Installation_Guide/chap-anaconda-boot-options.html) at the end of the `linux` line of the boot stanza